La Ceiba Getting There: Tips on the Best Way to Get to La Ceiba.

 From San Pedro Sula:

 If you arrive by air to San Pedro Sula International Airport (SAP) and looking to travel to La Ceiba getting there will be very easy.
 Hedman Alas, the premier bus line in Honduras actually has an office at the airport.
 They operate a shuttle that will take you from the airport to the bus terminal.
 There you will connect with your bus to La Ceiba.
 There are several different schedules that you can fit into.
 Of course, you can also fly from San Pedro Sula International Airport (SAP) to Goloson International Airport in La Ceiba (LCE).
 Aerolineas Sosa operates daily service departing SAP at around 2:30.
 The flight is only 30 minutes and is usually operated in a small 20 passenger aircraft.
+Finally, you can always hire an airport cab to drive you La Ceiba.
+Many travelers do so, cabs are good and drivers are experienced.

 If you are coming from Roatan, there are two different alternatives.
 The first is the air service provided regularly by several different local airlines.
 Alternately, you can use the Roatan ferry service which operates twice a day, departing Roatan at 7:00 a.m. and 2:00 p.m.
 Personally, I recommend the Ferry Service as more reliable and comfortable.